meghnagupta1264/web-research-agent/README.md

 # Web Research Agent

 An autonomous AI agent that researches any topic by searching the web, reading full pages, and synthesizing a structured report — without you directing each step.
 Give it a topic, it decides what to search, what to read, and when it has enough information to write the report.

----

-## What makes this different from previous projects

-Every previous project was reactive — user asks, agent responds in one shot.
 This project is autonomous — you give a goal and the agent works toward it across multiple steps with no further input:

 ```
-Project 5 (reactive, tool calling):
-  User: "What's the weather in Mumbai?"
-  Agent: calls one tool → answers → stops

 Project 6 (autonomous, agentic loop):
   User: "Research how large language models work"
   Agent: searches "large language models architecture"